Socratique/Ideomatics/Glossary.md

   - **Ideatic** – Of, relating to, resembling, or capable of producing idea(s).
 - **Ideonome** – The total set of ideas an individual has, including all knowledge, memory, and experience.
   - **Ideonomic** – Of, relating to, or resembling ideonome(s).
-  - **Ideonomic Stability** - Pertains to how resistant an ideonome is to change.
+  - **Ideonomic Rigidity** - Pertains to how resistant an ideonome is to change.
   - **Ideonomic Adaptability** - Pertains to how well an ideonome can adapt.
 This is related to open/close-mindedness.
 - **Ideon** – An individual focus/entry point/reference to an idea.
 Can be considered the phenomenological counterpart to the Signified in Semiotics.
   - **Ideonic** - Of, relating to, or resembling ideon(s).